 Is Baxter State Park Headquarters or Katahdin Stream Campground right on the trail?

-Baxter State Park Headquarters is in Millinocket, while Katahdin Stream Campground is directly on the Trail within the Park.
+Baxter State Park Headquarters is in the town of Millinocket, while Katahdin Stream Campground is directly on the Trail within the Park.
 You will be able to acquire an A.T.
 Hiker Permit at either location.

 What information must I provide to Baxter State Park in order to receive my permit card?